How to wait for the DOM ready event in plain JavaScript

 })

-I usually don’t use arrow functions inside for the event callback, because we cannot access this.
+I usually don’t use arrow functions for event callbacks, because we cannot access this.

-In this case we don’t need so, because this is always document.
+In this case we don’t need to, because this is always document.
 In any other event listener I would just use a regular function:

 document.addEventListener('DOMContentLoaded', function (event) {